 The conclusion is that people read the top-ranking pages because they are mostly meeting search intention since they remain on the first page of Google.

 Avoid too long sentences, and use paragraphs to separate sections and make sure that headlines give helpful insight into the content below.
-Many people skim the article just by reading headings.
-Don't let them leave!
+Just as we discussed in the second point.

 Only a combination of the right user intent and readable form will make your users stay on the page, sending highly positive behavioral signals.

 Longer forms tend to rank higher, but it is just statistics that don't apply to every single keyword.

 User intent determines the length, and it varies between niches and even similar keywords.
 It sounds scary, but in fact, there is a simple solution for determining the right length.
 Just analyze your competitors, here is an example: